‘Avengers: Infinity War’ Screening Gets Weird When Crazed Man Starts Screaming About God, Waving Arms

 A recent screening of Avengers: Infinity War went off the rails for theater-goers in California, after a crazed man decided the Marvel movie was the perfect time and place to start preaching about God.
 For reasons that aren’t particularly clear, the sermon caused a panic, with some people fleeing the theater in terror.

 As The Long Beach Press-Telegram reports, Harkins Mountain Grove 16 in Redlands, California, was the scene of chaos Thursday night.
-After the Avengers movie ended, says moviegoer Susie Arias, a patron felt the Holy Spirit and decided to start preaching.
+After the Avengers movie ended, moviegoer Susie Arias said, a patron felt the Holy Spirit and decided to start preaching.

 “As soon as the movie was over, this guy starts yelling, preaching and talking about repenting from our sins.”